 Apart from its delightful scenery, the Maasai Mara Game Reserve is renowned for the annual great migration of millions of wildebeest and other herbivores such as Zebras and Gazelles.
 More than 1.5 million wildebeest migrate in a huge circular swing every year through Tanzania to Kenya in search of greener pastures.
 Maasai Mara Game Reserve has incredible views of the open plains, and it’s known for its exotic and enchanting beauty, one of the reasons it’s recognized as a leading safari destination in East Africa.
 Maasai Mara is one of the best wildlife destinations in Kenya and Africa.
 The reserve is famous for its phenomenal wildlife.
 Maasai Mara is not just an interesting tourist destination in East Africa; It is the most visited game reserve in Africa.
 Maasai Mara ecosystem hosts the highest concentration of wild animals per square kilometer of any other park in Africa.
-The Mara-dotted plains offer the best game viewing opportunities in the world.
+The Mara-dotted vast plains offer the best game viewing opportunities in the world.
 Maasai Mara is home to the famous Maasai tribesmen, Africa’s most celebrated tribe.
 The best time to visit Maasai Mara Game Reserve is between the months of June to October which coincides with the wildebeest migration.

 The Maasai Mara National Reserve in Kenya offers one of the most breathtaking destinations for birdwatching safaris in the wild.
 Maasai Mara has over 470 species of birds recorded, which includes a spectacular 46 distinct birds of prey.
 These birds range from the World’s largest bird the Maasai Ostrich to the petite Eremomela.
 It is possibly the birds of prey that command the Mara, ranging in size from the tremendous Martial Eagle down to the tiny Pygmy Falcon.
-The most admirable has to be the Martial Eagle, Africa’s largest eagle which preys on small mammals such as young Impala and Dik-dik and birds as large as the Kori Bustard.
+The most admirable has to be the Martial Eagle, Africa’s largest eagle which preys on small mammals such as young Impala Antelope and Dik-dik and birds as large as the Kori Bustard.
 In the Maasai Mara game reserve, they appear to specialize in hunting Helmeted Guineafowl and the young of Impala, Grant’s, and Thompson’s Gazelle.

 Welcome to Kenya!
 We will depart Nairobi city in the early morning to the tranquil Maasai Mara Reserve with a brief stopover at the visitor center in the Great Rift Valley, will spend a few minutes at the viewpoint, and take photos.
 The Great Rift Valley is one of the wonders of the world, stretching from Syria, down through Africa, stretching as far as Mozambique.
 The spellbinding views are beyond belief.
-Proceed to Maasai Mara Reserve via Narok town driving through the endless savannah plains dotted with acacias, arrive shortly after noon and check into your lodge/camp, have hot lunch.
+Proceed to Maasai Mara Reserve via Narok town driving through the endless savannah plains dotted with acacias, arrive shortly after noon and check into your lodge/camp, have a hot lunch.
 Later an afternoon game drive, starting from 4 o’clock when the sun is not hot, and the wildlife is active.
 Maasai Mara Game Reserve is a year-round excellent wildlife viewing, for birdwatchers the Mara ecosystem has over 500 bird species, and you are bound to see many special feathered friends on the tour, such as the splendid Martial Eagle, Kori Bustard, Bateleur Eagle, Southern Ground Hornbill, Wattled Lapwing, Bare-faced Go-away-bird, Tawny Eagle, Lappet-faced Vulture, Saddle-billed Stork, Coqui Francolin, Magpie Shrike, African Quail Finch, Lilac-breasted Roller, African Marsh Harrier, Woolly-necked Stork, Melodious Lark, Black-backed Cisticola, Karamoja Apalis

 The safari drive in Maasai Mara is unforgettable due to the abundance of wildlife and the spectacular scenery.
 We use 4×4 Landcruiser Jeeps which is the recommended mode of transport in our Maasai Mara tour so that clients can have a chance to explore much of the vast reserve